brabect1/sta_basics_course/doc/sta_basics_course.rst

 .. [#] You will see later in exercises.
 There can be multiple parallel *signal paths* between the *startpoint* and *endpoint*, each with different delays. *Cell arcs* delays may change with polarity of the signal.
-There can be clock uncertanties, signal slew variations, etc.
+There can be clock uncertainties, signal slew variations, etc.

 Slack
   *Slack* is the amount of time by which a violation of a *constraint* is avoided.